- WHERE TO STAY

 If you have a deep interest in the subject matter you will need all day, most leisure tourists may spend 2 hours, 3 hours at most.

-Pompeii is open every day except 25th December, 1st January and 1st May.
+Open every day except 25th December, 1st May, 1st January (Unless otherwise communicated).

 There is very little in the way of information within Pompeii describing what you are viewing.